Sumeru-M/New-folder-master/README.md

 ## Disclaimer
 This project is for educational and research purposes only.

--Not intended for real trading or investment
+-Not intended for real trading or investment.
--No investment advice or guarantees provided
+-No investment advice or guarantees provided.
--Creator assumes no liability for financial losses -Consult a financial advisor for investment decisions -Past performance does not indicate future results
+-Creator assumes no liability for financial losses.
+-Consult a financial advisor for investment decisions.
+-Past performance does not indicate future results.
 -By using this software, you agree to use it solely for learning purposes.